neuralmagic/sparseml/tests/docs/testing_framework.md

         - All other larger models should be tested through `regression` test types

 ## End-to-end Testing Targets:
-- Tests cascading repositories (sparseml --> vLLM) but will become more prominent as are docker containers are furhter solidified.
+- Tests cascading repositories (sparseml --> vLLM) but will become more prominent as our docker containers are furhter solidified.
 Goal would be to emulate common flows users may follow